Hollo1001/TidalWinAppRemote/README.md

-## I might overhaul this app to use the webplayer instead, as it will make a lot of things a lot easier.
+## I might overhaul this app in the future to use the webplayer instead,
+as it will make a lot of things a lot easier.

 # Tidal Remote Control Application